Nexmo/dev-blog-next/content/blog/en/the-coders-guide-to-sms.md

 ### Sending an SMS Message Programmatically

 You can easily send an SMS message programmatically using an API like the one we have at Vonage.
 I will now show you how to send an SMS message in less than twenty lines of code.
+I use Python in this example, but you can also find examples of using Vonage's Verify API using curl, JavaScript and other languages here.

 <sign-up number></sign-up>